ellie-app/ellie/lib/ellie_web/templates/page/terms/v2/privacy_content.html.md

 - [Google Cloud Platform](https://cloud.google.com) (data storage)
 - [Sentry](https://sentry.io) (error reporting)

 Each of these third party data processors must only process your personal data in compliance with our privacy policy.
 These data processors also must sufficiently safeguard data we send to them.
 All of these external data processors are based in the United States.
 Google Cloud Platform and Sentry are certified compliant with EU-US Privacy Shield, and ZEIT has applied for the same certification.
+Our database is located in the state of Oregon, USA.
+Our web server is in the state of California, USA.

 All data shared with Ellie is public and can be made available to law enforcement.
-Ellie does not collect access logs, so all the data we might be compelled to share is spelled out in the section "Data Ellie collects"
+Ellie does not collect access logs, so all the data we might be compelled to share is spelled out in the section "Data Ellie collects".

 ## Cookies and other tracking technologies